Tagged: Aer Lingus, Award Travel, Egypt Air, Luggage Tracking, Luggage Transfer, Star Alliance, United Airlines

 -

-Will my bags automatically transfer from airline to airline?
 They aren’t airline partners with one another, but each is partnered with United.

 I assume I’ll need to recheck but since this is my first award trip using more than one airline I’m hoping more seasoned award travelers would know.

-Hudson replied 1 month ago 1 Member · 8 Replies -
+Hudson replied 1 year, 9 months ago 1 Member · 8 Replies -

 8 Replies